How to File for a Stress Leave at Work

 Should You Take a Stress Leave From Work?

-Everyone knows that if you have the flu, you should stay home from work to recover and not spread infection your colleagues and friends.
+Everyone knows that if you have the flu, you should stay home from work to recover and not spread the infection to your colleagues and friends.
 It’s also clear that giving birth requires time off from work.
 But what about stress?
 Can you really take a “stress leave” from work?

 You can, and sometimes taking a stress leave is the right thing to do.
 You may not see your situation strictly as needing a “stress” leave, but you may see it as experiencing burn out, anxiety, or depression.
 You need to apply for a leave of absence for any of these reasons in a similar way.
 Here’s how you should approach making the request for a stress leave from work.